-- 55 percent of Scots voted against independence in the referendum.
+- 55 percent of Scots have voted against separating from the United Kingdom in a referendum.

 Today is polling day in Scotland, the culmination of many months of campaigning and talking.

 At times it has been an ugly affair, with “voters” sending death threats to lawmakers and people with non-Scottish accents driven out of their homes.
 Journalists, too, have been targeted, being spat at or told to “Fuck off back south!”